sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 #### Publishing tips'n'tricks

-Use staged releases for testing across large projects of independent releases before pushing the full project.
+Use staged releases to test across large projects of independent releases before pushing the full project.

 > *Note:* An error message of `PGPException: checksum mismatch at 0 of 20`